 256 Marginal St., Building 16, Boston Harbor Shipyard

-This restaurant features Australian-inspired cuisine, thus explaining the name (KO is an abbreviation of the Australian slang phrase “ken oath” and also of the word knockout), and is best known for its delicious meat- and veggie-filled pies.
-A KO opened in South Boston in 2010, and a second location in East Boston two years later.
-Stop by and find out why it was voted Best of East Boston Restaurants 2013 by Boston magazine.
+This restaurant features Australian-inspired cuisine, thus explaining the name (KO is an abbreviation of the Australian slang phrase “ken oath”—meaning absolute or definite—and also of the word knockout), and is best known for its delicious meat- and veggie-filled pies.
+KO takes its pies seriously—instructions on how to eat a pie are posted on the wall.
+A KO opened in South Boston in 2010, and a second in East Boston two years later.
+It was voted Best of East Boston Restaurants 2013 by Boston magazine.
 Meat lovers should try the beef stew pie: shredded beef simmered for over five hours with garlic, onions, bay leaves, and red wine, under a crisp and buttery puff pastry top.
 You can also buy a number of Australian grocery items to take home.

 305 Meridian St.

-Saigon Hut is a testament to the large number of Southeast Asian immigrants who have made East Boston home over the past 30 years.
+Saigon Hut is a testament to the many Southeast Asian immigrants who’ve made East Boston home for 40 years.
 The colorful paper lanterns give this small (eight tables) Vietnamese restaurant a whimsical feel and make it a pleasant place for an intimate meal.
-The menu has a long list of soups, vermicelli bowls, rice plates, and fried noodles and also has a vegetarian section.
+The menu has a long list of soups, vermicelli bowls, rice plates, and fried noodles, and also has a vegetarian section.

-This family-owned restaurant offers traditional regional dishes from Puebla, Mexico.
-Serving breakfast, lunch, and dinner, it’s known for its superb moles, the richly flavored sauces that are a staple of authentic Poblana cuisine.
-Unique breakfast items include dulce de leche pancakes, a shrimp fajita omelette, and chilaquiles (corn tortillas sautéed with salsa, shredded chicken, sour cream, queso, onion, avocado, eggs, and refried beans).
-For lunch or dinner, try some flautas (crispy fried corn tortillas filled with either chicken or potatoes, with lettuce, avocado, and cheese) or albondigas (beef and pork meatballs in a mildly spicy serrano sauce), and end your meal with a chocolate bread pudding or flan.
+This family-owned restaurant serves traditional regional dishes from Puebla, Mexico, and now has two East Boston spots—the original in Eagle Hill and the more recent in Orient Heights.
+Serving breakfast, lunch, and dinner, it’s known for its superb moles, the richly flavored sauces that are a staple of authentic Poblano cuisine.
+Unique breakfast items are dulce de leche pancakes, a shrimp fajita omelet, and chilaquiles (corn tortillas sautéed with salsa, shredded chicken, sour cream, queso, onion, and avocado with a side of eggs and refried beans).
+For lunch or dinner, try some mini flautas (crispy fried corn tortillas filled with either chicken or potatoes, with lettuce, avocado, sour cream, and cheese) or veggie quesadillas (filled with green and red peppers, mushrooms, onions, queso, pico de gallo, guacamole, and sour cream) and end your meal with a chocolate bread pudding or vanilla flan.

 258 Saratoga St.

 If you are in the mood for Italian food, look no further.
 This eatery has been featured on the Food Network’s Diners, Drive-ins, and Dives, as well as the Fox 25 Morning Show and Phantom Gourmet.
-With an extensive lunch and dinner menu, Rino’s will satisfy your craving for tomato sauce, thick-cut veal, and ravioli.
+Its extensive lunch and dinner menu will satisfy your craving for tomato sauce, thick-cut veal, and ravioli.
 The shrimp scampi and homemade gnocchi are great dinner choices.
-Chef Anthony DiCenso, whose parents, Rino and Anna, opened the restaurant 25 years ago, is famous for his maxim: “It won’t be sent out until it’s done right.”
+Chef Anthony DiCenso, whose parents, Rino and Anna, opened the restaurant over two decades ago, is famous for his maxim: “It won’t be sent out until it’s done right.”

 111 Chelsea St.

-Arguably East Boston’s most famous restaurant, Santarpio’s, established in 1903, has won Boston magazine’s Best of Boston® Award for traditional pizza for three consecutive years.
-Prized for its pies, the family-owned eatery also serves lamb, steak, and sausage skewers, cooked fresh over an indoor grill.
-Its welcoming atmosphere is in large part because of the friendly staff.
+Arguably East Boston’s most famous restaurant, Santarpio’s, established in 1903, has won Boston magazine’s Best of Boston® Award 13 times over the last 30 years.
+Prized for its pies, the family-owned eatery’s friendly staff gives it a welcoming atmosphere.
+It serves lamb, steak, and sausage skewers, cooked fresh over an indoor grill.
 Check out the pictures of heavyweight champions on the wall and pick a song to play on the electronic jukebox in the back.

 Oliveira’s Steak House